 This tracking is divided into two parts: anonymous visitors and known visitors.
 You can use browser fingerprinting to retarget anonymous visitors and convert them into subscribers.

 Tracking gives you data on the various steps your subscribers follow until they make a purchase.
 You can leverage this data to highlight popular pages to relevant subscribers.
 For instance, you can use popups and highlight them in your email campaigns.

 You also get clarity on your subscribers’ buying intent.
 Using contact tags in your segmentation, you can segment subscribers based on their buying intent and buying stages for better campaigns.
 For instance, if you see a subscriber returning to a particular product or page repeatedly, you can deduce that the subscriber is interested and has a strong purchase intent.
 Using this information, you can send out an automated email campaign about this product to speed up the process.

 You have subscriber profile details, source details, and behavioral data.
-Now, you can get started with the basic automation workflows for your eCommerce subscribers.
-Ideally, the first three workflows you should be creating are:
+Now, you can get started with the basic automation workflow for your eCommerce subscribers.
+Ideally, the first three types of automation workflow you should be creating are:

 - Welcome workflow